ZungBang/burpfs/README.rst

 **BurpFS** is in its rough-around-the-edges alpha stage.
 Expect breakage.
 Please report Bugs_.

-You must set the client machine that you mount the filesystem on as a ``restore-client`` at the server side.

-If you intend to mount a Windows backup file set with **BurpFS**, you'll need to set ``split_vss=1`` in the Windows client configuration file, or else all files will contain extra bytes (the VSS header/footer).

 **BurpFS** queries the Burp server for the files list only once, as the the filesystem is initialized.
 There's nothing to prevent the backup being represented from being deleted at the server side while the filesystem is mounted. **BurpFS** is liable to fail in interesting ways in this case.

-With Burp 2.x **BurpFS** uses the burp monitor to browse the backup manifest, so you need to be able to run ``burp -a m`` on the same machine you try to mount the filesystem on.

 Changelog